 - I didn’t know anybody with a tow truck.

-I think most customers are the same way.
+I think most towing customers also fear the unknown.